kyleaoman/g3t/stable/README.md

-# Submitting multiple jobs to the c2pap web portal (http://c2papcosmosim.uc.lrz.de/)
+# Submit a batch of jobs to the c2pap web portal (http://c2papcosmosim.uc.lrz.de/)

 1) login to the portal